cocrafts/gasilon/README.md

 Gasilon uses a technique called `relayer`, we have some references from [`Solana-labs/Octane`](https://github.com/solana-labs/octane) project.
 With some improvements:
 - Use external price API call to market to get exchange fee
-- Make validation step more flexible with supporting both `create account` and `transfer token`
+- Make validation step more flexible by supporting both `create account` and `transfer token`
-- Calculate total fee including `rent fee` and `transaction fee` to make a swap instruction (fee paying)
+- Calculate total fee including `rent fee` and `transaction fee` to make a swap instruction (fee-paying)

 Here is `Gasilon` flow: